Azraul/besultstodsystem_recommender_system/part_2.md

 ### String Matching (string-match)

 String matching is used on the playlist's names simply to find playlists with the most similar name to the input.
 Tracks from the most similar name will be recommended.
 To get more hits, the names are normalized using stemming.
-Stemming means that a word gets cut to its "root" form from which other words are constructed.
+Stemming means that a word gets cut to its "root" form, from which other words are constructed.
 For example "cats" will be stemmed to "cat", and "computers" get stemmed to "comput".

 ### Title Factorization (title-mf)